To see a short introduction to each of our counsellors, please select their picture.

 I strongly believe that professional counselling can make a huge difference in a person's ability to enact positive change.
 I have seen and experienced how transformational counselling can be when people are given the space to just be themselves and talk freely and openly without fear of judgement.
 As an integrative counsellor I use various modes of therapy such as CBT or person-centred.
 I often base our work on Compassion Focused Therapy, which helps reduce feelings of self-criticism and low self-esteem that can accompany difficult life experiences.
 I work in collaboration with my clients so you will always feel ownership of the direction your therapy takes.
 My aim is to provide a safe haven, where we can work through any issues or challenges that you are facing together.

-Hi, my name is Danielle, and I am currently in the process of gaining a Level 4 Diploma in Therapeutic Counselling.
-I am also a student member of The British Association for Counselling and Psychotherapy (BACP) and work within their Ethical Framework.
-I am training to work with an integrative, person-centred approach.
+Hi, my name is Danielle, and I am a qualified counsellor with a Level 4 Diploma in Therapeutic Counselling and further training in Couples Counselling.
+I am also a member of The British Association for Counselling and Psychotherapy (BACP) and work within their Ethical Framework.
+I work with an integrative, person-centred approach.
 I believe that the therapeutic relationship is at the heart of therapy and that you are the expert on your own experience and self.
 I aim to provide a safe, non-judgemental space for you to feel heard and comfortable to explore your thoughts, feelings and experiences.
-I have a passion for music and its therapeutic benefits and I am currently learning to play guitar.

 Aman has a Masters Degree in Integrative Counselling and Psychotherapy from the University of Derby.
 She is a registered member of the British Association for Counselling and Psychotherapy (BACP) and adheres to their code of ethics and practice standards.
 Aman also holds a BA (Hons) degree in Public Policy and Management and has a background in both public and private sector care.
 She is a qualified Holistic Therapist providing support and therapy for mental health projects within Erewash Borough and Nottingham City Council and also works as an outreach volunteer for the Samaritans.
 This has helped her gain experience working with many issues including: depression, anxiety, stress, low self-esteem, addiction, anger, family/relationship issues, bereavement, PTSD, OCD, sexual abuse, domestic violence, body dysmorphia, eating disorders and gender/identity issues.
 Aman has a warm, caring and non-judgemental approach and aims to create a safe, comfortable and relaxed environment, enabling clients to feel secure and confident when exploring any issues or problems they may be facing.
 She uses an integrative approach when working with clients, combining Person Centred Therapy, Attachment Theory and Cognitive Behavioural Therapy, tailoring each session to individual needs.
 Aman is bilingual and able to offer sessions in English and Punjabi.

-I am also an Early Years Specialist Teacher with 19 years of teaching experience.
-I currently work with children with diagnosed and undiagnosed special educational needs and offer support to their families.
-I have experience working in children's centres, supporting families to work through difficulties preventing them from accessing education.
+Alongside my therapy work, I am an Early Years Specialist Teacher with over 20 years of experience.
+I currently support children with diagnosed and undiagnosed additional needs and work closely with their families.
+My background includes working in children’s centres, helping families navigate challenges that may be affecting their child’s wellbeing, development, and access to education.

 Hello, my name is Karimot.
 I am currently completing an MSc in Integrative Counselling and Psychotherapy at the University of Derby, and I’m a student member of the British Association for Counselling and Psychotherapy.
 Prior to this I earned my Bachelor’s degree in Psychology.
 I am also a certified Mental Health First Aider and this gave me the tools to help people find the right support and recognise mental ill-health such as depression, anxiety and psychosis.
 I also learnt to listen effectively and communicate non-judgementally.